redhat-developer/vscode-java/README.md

 New in 1.15.0
 * `java.import.maven.disableTestClasspathFlag` : Enable/disable test classpath segregation.
 When enabled, this permits the usage of test resources within a Maven project as dependencies within the compile scope of other projects.
 Defaults to `false`.
+* `java.configuration.maven.defaultMojoExecutionAction` : Specifies default mojo execution action when no associated metadata can be detected.
+Defaults to `ignore`.

 Semantic Highlighting
 ===============